-As we settle into fall and kids get back into the school routine, the flu season is just around the corner.
-And that means it’s time to get vaccinated against the flu.
+Flu season is just around the corner, and that means it’s time to get vaccinated against the flu.
 But despite how easy it is to go into a local pharmacy and get a flu shot, questions about what goes on behind the scenes abound.
-What are the flu vaccine ingredients?
+What are the flu vaccine ingredients in 2022?
 Are there egg-free options?
 What strains of the flu does the vaccine protect against?
 And how important will it be to get your flu vaccine in 2022?
 We have your answers.
 This is what you need to know.

 Why You Need a Flu Vaccine in 2022